cedricquitor/ml-ai-notebook/README.md

 Three parts of modelling:
 #### 1. Split the data set.
 **The most important concept in maachine learning is Training, Validation, and Test or 3 sets.**
+- Training Set (70% - 80% of your data is the standard)
+- Validation Set (10% - 15% of your data is the standard)
+- Test Set (10% - 15% of your data is the standard)

 To do this, you split your data into 3 sets.
 A **Training set** to train your model on, a **Validation set** to tune your model on, and a **Test set** to test and compare your different models.